dmwm/PHEDEX/Documentation/README/README-Deployment.txt

  1) Create user phedex (password: phedex), and database phedexcat
  2) Load the schema and seed data from PHEDEX/Schema/FC-MySQL.sql

+Alternatively you can also try to automize the above steps by using "SetupPOOLFileCatalogue", which can be found in PHEDEX/Deployment.
+Just execute it without options or using -help to get usage informations.
+Beware, that although care was taken to not accidentally delete/destroy already existing databases, this tool should be use with caution !

 *** Certificate management

 To run the transfer agents, you need to have a grid certficate and